JIMMY WATSON and THE MAGIC DINOBOT

 LINKS & REFERENCE

-THE MAGIC DINOBOT - From Jameson Hunter, a 2016 film idea.
+THE MAGIC DINOBOT - From Jameson Hunter, originally conceived in 2016 as a book and television film idea.
 Jimmy dreams of building a giant robot ant as a special project, then one day his dreams come true when the robot he has built is transformed into a living, breathing, companion.
 NOTE: This story is Copyright © Jameson Hunter Ltd, March 30 2016.
 All rights reserved.
 You will need permission from the author to reproduce the book cover above or any part of the story published on this page.
 The author welcomes comment and would like to hear from any artist (preferably in Sussex, England) who might like to illustrate this story.